 - on Feb 13, 2020 By: BN

-Land of bauhinia flowers and the largest rice fields in the northwest, the Dien Bien region is above all a sanctuary of the world-famous historic victory Dien Bien Phu.
-The visit of the traces of the battle of Dien Bien Phu will take you to discover the mountainous province of Dien Bien populated by about twenty ethnic groups including two more important, the Thai and Hmong.
+Land of bauhinia flowers and the largest rice fields in the northwest, the Dien Bien region is above all a sanctuary of the world-famous historic victory of Dien Bien Phu.
+The visit of the traces of the battle of Dien Bien Phu will take you to discover the mountainous province of Dien Bien populated by about twenty ethnic groups including two of the more important ones, the Thai and Hmong.
 Everything from the glorious countryside of 1954, the varied and picturesque reliefs and the preserved culture of the ethnic groups that this peaceful region conceals will delight lovers of nature and trekking.
 Here are our suggestions for you with the top 10 things to see and do in and around Dien Bien Phu.

 This place contains a number of traces and witnesses reconstructing the highlights of the campaign whose Vietnamese victory of May 7, 1954, shook the whole world.
 After 56 days of intense fighting, the success of troops led by General Vo Nguyen Giap invited the defeated to leave Tonkin.
-This marked the advent of independence in North Vietnam, giving rise to the historic agreements of Geneva.
+This marked the advent of independence in North Vietnam, giving rise to the historic Geneva Agreement.
 Classified as a special national site, the site maintains 45 different sectors, eight of which are open to visitors.

 The museum and the statue commemorating the victory of Dien Bien Phu, the A1 hill called Éliane 2 by the French, the A1 cemetery, the headquarters of Colonel de Castries, the command post of General Vo Nguyen Giap, the Muong Thanh bridge are the must-sees.